Crexendo Inc (CXDO) Shares Soar Above 1-Year High - News Heater

 Many brokerage firms have already submitted their reports for CXDO stocks, with Northland Capital repeating the rating for CXDO by listing it as a “Outperform.”
 The predicted price for CXDO in the upcoming period, according to Northland Capital is $4 based on the research report published on September 27, 2022 of the previous year 2022.

-After a stumble in the market that brought CXDO to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -1.07% of loss for the given period.
+After a stumble in the market that brought CXDO to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 1.93% of gains for the given period.

 Insider Trading

-Puri Anil K., the Director of Crexendo Inc, purchase 5,000 shares at $2.09 during a trade that took place back on Sep 22, which means that Puri Anil K. is holding 26,278 shares at $10,445 based on the most recent closing price.
+Brinton Jon, the Chief Revenue Officer of Crexendo Inc, purchase 2,000 shares at $2.14 during a trade that took place back on Nov 14, which means that Brinton Jon is holding 87,406 shares at $4,280 based on the most recent closing price.

 Stock Fundamentals for CXDO